hoerl/world-canon/README.md

-# Canon
+# Crate
-Canon is a taste identity primitive to Verify your Uniqueness.
+Crate is a taste identity primitive to Verify your Uniqueness.

-Every verified human has one Canon comprised of their favorite people, places, or things.
+Every verified human has a Create comprised of their favorite people, places, or things.

-This is your permanent taste profile that helps your improve your experience on the agentic web.
+This is your persistent taste profile that helps your improve your experience on the agentic web.

-Other mini apps can read it.
-Your Canon-Agent speaks for it.
-World Chat shares it.

-Canon is a World Mini App that gives each verified human one portable canon made up of a `Person`, a `Place` or a `Thing`.

-Each canon slot stores a title and a short rationale.
+Each Crate taste record stores a title and a short rationale.

 The app supports:

 - Wallet Auth session login
 - World ID 4.0 human binding
-- canon creation and evolution history
+- Crate creation and evolution history
-- public canon reads
+- public crate reads
-- Earth aggregation
-- managed Canon-Agent provisioning
+- managed crate-agent provisioning
-- signed agent-readable canon responses
+- signed agent-readable crate responses

 ## Stack